elibolonur/adformify/README.md

-# AdForm studio uploader
+# AdFormify
-A simple tool based on selenium to automate upload process on adform studio
+A simple tool based on selenium to automate upload/download process on Adform studio

 ## Installation
 ```npm install```